Marco-Congedo/PosDefManifoldML.jl/docs/src/contribute.md

 using optional keyword arguments passed to the [`crval`](@ref) function.
 For example, consider the *SVM* model; suppose the user pass to the [`crval`](@ref) function a default SVM model.
-For such a model the kernel is a radial basis kernel.
-Suppose the user has passed to the [`crval`](@ref) function argument `kernel=linear`.
-If you don't overwrite the kernel into the model, the radianl basis kernel will be used instead of the desired linear kernel.
+For such a model the kernel is a linear kernel.
+Suppose the user has passed to the [`crval`](@ref) function argument `kernel=Polynomial`.
+If you don't overwrite the kernel into the model, the linear kernel will be used instead of the desired polynomial kernel.

 You can do so easily using the
 `_rmArgs` and `_getArgValue` internal functions